 3. Forecasting Dow 100,000 by 2020

-To be fair, Kadlec still has more than two years to go before his prediction becomes landfill fodder.
-The Dow Jones Industrial Average has traded above 22,000 recently, but it’ll take an unprecedented event to haul home the rest of the booty before the 2020 mark.
+The Dow Jones Industrial Average has traded above 29,000 recently, but that’s far short of Kadlec’s prediction for where it would be by now.
 As one reviewer on Amazon, Michael Emmett Brady, said of the book: “The correct title for Kadlec’s supply-side nonsense is ‘Dow 100,000: Fiction.'”

 4. Predicting Dow 36,000

 Someone must’ve slipped something into the irrational exuberance punchbowl in 1999.
 The year after Kadlec’s call, Washington Post columnist James Glassman and economist Kevin Hassett published the first edition of “Dow 36,000.”
 That’s a lower target than 100,000, to be sure, as they predicted the Dow Jones Industrial Average would hit 36,000 within a few years.
 As Publishers Weekly put it, “The only thing missing from this half-time speech of an investment book is an exhortation to buy stocks for the Gipper.”

 Pictured: New York Stock Exchange shows record close of Dow Jones Industrial Average in 1999